Nostrathomas0/Web_CV/README.md

 	Skype: ThomaSchwartz

 Skills & clout
-Special training: Red cross lifeguard training SUNY Fredonia, SCUBA certification, First aid/CPR Wilderness Voyageurs Rafting Co
+Special skills: Lifeguard training, SCUBA certification, First aid/CPR Wilderness Voyageurs Rafting Co

-Educational: Consultancy and presentation on mind maps, meta-cognition or other topics; English teaching including test prep, company services & kids; Music, Turkish or tech
+Educational: Consultancy and presentation on meta-cognition or other topics; English teaching including test prep, company services & kids; Music, Turkish or tech

 Writing and Journalism: MLA style, excellent communication and writing skills, research and investigation, typing, pagination and layout programs, good photo and video shoots and edits

 Languages: Turkish – B1 certification from TÖMER Bursa 2013.
-I've used Turkish as a language of instruction for mind map workshops.
+I use Turkish as a language of instruction for workshops.

 Articles
 Branching Out ideas: a workshop and curricula on mindmaps: upcoming publication in the March edition of RumeliDE, Journal on Language and Literature.
 2018
 Advertorials, commissioned by Pronto Publishing		           2015-2016
 Social Media New Zealand: John Lai                            2007- 2010
 Articles on yesilist.com